Updated on April 14, 2026

 Title recovery requirements vary by state

-Titles can be lost during moves, paperwork can be misplaced, or older vehicles may simply have incomplete documentation.
+That said, not every missing title situation signals a problem, as titles can be lost during moves, paperwork can be misplaced, or older vehicles may simply have incomplete documentation.
 With the right process, many of these situations can still be resolved.

 Always Run a VIN Check First